 Asilia Camps & Lodges

-Asilia has five lodges in the Serengeti and even more across Tanzania, Kenya, and Uganda as well.
+Asilia has five Serengeti lodges and even more across Tanzania, Kenya, and Uganda as well.
 Their accommodations fall into one of three categories – comfort, classic, or reserve.
-Comfort camps are the most casual and basic option, and the classic camps pay homage to the origins of the safari experience with African heritage inspired design.
+Comfort camps are the most casual and basic option, and the classic safari camps pay homage to the origins of the safari experience with African heritage-inspired design.
 The reserve camps are the most luxurious choices, with a stronger focus on modern design and world-class amenities.
-The most affordable comfort option in the Serengeti starts at $830 per night in the green season and includes full board and game drives.
+The most affordable comfort option in the Serengeti starts at $871 per night in the green season and includes full board and game drives.

 Within the borders of the Serengeti, you can find four classic options and one exquisite hotel in the reserve category.
 This camp, the Sayari camp, was even featured by National Geographic as one of the “Unique Lodges of the World.”